Macpac Duolight Tent Review | The Tent That Keeps On Giving

 Value Of The Macpac Duolight

-The Macpac Duolight offers great value when you consider what you’re getting for the $640 AUD it will set you back.
-While I have mentioned that the weight is somewhat of a turn-off for ultralight hikers, you will be hard-pressed to find a lighter tent in this price range.
+The Macpac Duolight offers great value when you consider what you’re getting for the $560 AUD it will set you back.
+While I have mentioned that the weight is somewhat of a turn-off for ultralight hikers, you will be hard-pressed to find a lighter tent in this price range with the same level of durability.

 To unlock the discounted Macpac price, you need to become a member – which is free to do and just a way to add people to their email list.
 But after you purchase the tent, you can unsubscribe if you prefer not to receive marketing emails.